 2. Which thinking skill is most important for short answer quizzes?
 Why?
 3. List five verbs that describe the application level of thought.
 4. What thinking skills are you using if you are blogging?
 How do you use each one?
 5. What is critical thinking?
 6. Why is it important to pose some questions about the source of the material you read?
 What kinds of questions should you ask?

-7. What is a logical fallacy?
-Give an example of two types.
+- 7. What is a logical fallacy?
+Give an example of two types. - 8.
 List six words that signal a broad generalization and a recommended alternative that would resolve that problem of each.
-What are some ways in which you can feed your curiosity?
-Why is brainstorming more effective at generating new ideas than individual work?
-List the four stone of problem solving List the four steps of problem solving.
-1. 2
+9. What are some ways in which you can feed your curiosity?
+10. Why is brainstorming more effective at generating new ideas than individual work?
+11. List the four steps of problem solving.
+1. 2.
+3.

-4. 12.
+- 4. - 12.
 How do you use critical thinking and creative thinking in solving problems?

 Two things I will do to practice Action By when I expect to take the action The expected results of that action

-My critical thinking 1.
+My opitical thinking 1.

-2.
+My critical thinking 2.

-Mar amaratina dhimbin a 1.
+1.

 My creative thinking 2.

 1.

 My problem solving 2.

-PART V

-CHAPTER 5: READING TO LEARN
+PART V CHAPTER 5: READING TO LEARN